talent-plan/tinysql/courses/proj2-README-en.md

 ... subroutines ...
 ```

-The third part of parser.y subroutines is blank and has no content, so we only need to focus on the first part, definitions, and the second part,rules.
+There is no content in the third part of `parser.y`.
+We only need to focus on the first part, definitions, and the second part,rules.

 The first part mainly defines the type, priority, and integrability of tokens.
-Note the union struct:
+Please pay attention to the union struct:

 ```goyacc
 %union {